ChristianWaechter/VHS-Decode_Capture_setup_comparison/README.md

 ### Domesday Duplicator
 One [Domesday Duplicator](https://github.com/simoninns/DomesdayDuplicator) is available for testing.

-#### Domesday Duplicator not modified

-On the unmodified version, the Domesday Duplicator is identical to the hardware assembly as provided in the git.
-The input impedance is 50 Ohm which will cause a high load on the RF output of the VCR when not using a additional impedance matching circuit (like the ADA4857 amplifier).
-Even with the maximuim gain of 8.5 of the Domesday Duplicator, the signal level was pretty low.

 ![unmodified DdD input stage](DdD/DdD_input_stage.png)

 | Configuration | Switches | Gain |